prithmanickam/Supervised-Machine-Learning-Model-to-predict-Computer-Performance/README.md

   Tel Aviv University; Ramat-Aviv;
   Tel Aviv, 69978; Israel

-  I also made sure the database I used rom UCI repository dataset had a lot of instances to increase the accuracy of the model in prediction
+  I made sure the database I used from UCI repository dataset had a lot of instances to increase the accuracy of the model in prediction.